-4.1 a) A candidate for the Degree with Honours will undertake the programme of study for his or her Research Project subjects under the supervision of a member of staff from the appropriate subject area.
-If the candidate does not maintain regular and frequent contact with his or her supervisor or produce work of a satisfactory standard he or she will not be permitted to present him or herself for final assessment.
+- 4.1 a) A candidate for the Degree with Honours will undertake the programme of study for his/her Research Project subjects under the supervision of a member of staff from the appropriate subject area.
+If the candidate does not maintain regular and frequent contact with his/her supervisor or produce work of a satisfactory standard he/she will not be permitted to present him/herself for final assessment. - b) Before the end of each session the schemes of examinations for the Ordinary Degree for the next session shall be submitted by the Board of Studies for approval by the Academic Council and by the Senate.
+Each scheme of examination must include in addition to the number and duration of written papers required as Degree examinations at the regular diets of examination, a statement of the conditions under which these papers are to be taken, any other work to be taken into consideration by the examiners in assessment of the candidates, and the relative weight to be attached by the examiners to such other work and to the several parts of the Degree examinations.